FHC Project Examples

 The number of foam chambers is determined by the tank diameter for a fixed cone or open top tank, and the flow rate can be calculated by multiplying the area by the required density.

-You can find out more information about protection of storage tanks in NFPA 11: Standard for low, medium, and high-expansion foam
+You can find out more information about the protection of storage tanks in NFPA 11: Standard for low, medium, and high-expansion foam

 Hydraulic calculation for a fire hydrant system